spencerjauslander/mta-transit-performance/README.md

 Low frequency, low delay - Crew Availability: the least disruptive category overall.

 **Overall**<br>
-Two structural forces recur across every layer of the analysis: shared/aging infrastructure (interlining, old signal equipment) and ridership-driven congestion (COVID dip and rebound, holiday season, medical/security incident volume).
-Together they explain most of the variation in reliability across lines, years, and months; pointing to infrastructure investment and congestion management as the two levers most likely to move the needle.
+Two structural factors recur throughout this analysis: shared and aging infrastructure (interlining, legacy signal equipment) and ridership-driven congestion (pandemic-era decline and rebound, holiday season, medical and security incident volume).
+Together, these factors account for most of the observed variation in reliability across lines, years, and months, and point to infrastructure investment and congestion management as the two levers most likely to improve system performance.